niccolovettorello1997/docparser-php/api-SPEC.md

 **Base URL (production):** `https://docparser-php.onrender.com/api/v1`

 DocParser-PHP is a lightweight **document parsing and validation microservice** written in **PHP 8.3**.
-It provides a RESTful API for programmatic validation and parsing of HTML documents.
+It provides a RESTful API for programmatic validation and parsing of documents.

+At the moment, a partial validation and parsing logic is implemented for the *HTML language*, and there is a stub logic for *Markdown*.

 ---